kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 ## Prerequisites

+It would be helpful for you to have some familiarity with the following concepts/tools:
+* What [Infrastructure as Code](https://aws.amazon.com/what-is/iac/) (IaC) is and some IaC tools (e.g. Terraform, Pulumi, CloudFormation)
+* What a [cloud service provider](https://azure.microsoft.com/en-au/resources/cloud-computing-dictionary/what-is-a-cloud-provider) is (e.g. AWS, Google Cloud, Azure)
+* Familiarity with using the terminal

 Before we start building, you'll want to have setup a couple things:

 1. Have an [AWS Account](https://aws.amazon.com/free/) setup
 2. Installed [Terraform cli](https://developer.hashicorp.com/terraform/install?product_intent=terraform)
+3. An IDE of your preference (I use Neovim, btw)

 ## Step 0 - Create a folder for your project